-- To encourage individual professional growth and attainment of technical and managerial knowledge;
+- Encourage professional growth and attainment of technical and managerial knowledge.

-- To create a positive image and advance the stature of effective in-house mail managers;
+- Create a positive image and advance the stature of effective in-house mail managers.

-- To emphasize the knowledge and expertise required to excel in the in-house mail management field;
+- Emphasize the knowledge and expertise required to excel in the in-house mail management field.

-- To identify, through the CMM designation, those managers who have attained a high level of competence and professionalism.
+- Identify, through the CMM designation, those managers who have attained a high level of competence and professionalism.

-- Have a minimum of five years of mail management experience and be currently employed in an in-plant environment.
-The five years need not be consecutive, but they must be of a managerial nature.
-Managers who are not members of the In-Plant Printing and Mailing Association must provide written documentation from their employer certifying their position in in-house mail management.
+- Minimum of five years of mail management experience (not necessarily consecutive) and currently employed in an in-plant.
+Non-IPMA members must provide written documentation from their employer certifying their position in in-house mail management.

-- A completed CMM designation application and required supporting documentation.
+- Completed CMM designation application and required supporting documentation.

 - All required letters of recommendation.

-- A registration fee.
-The fees for IPMA members and non-members are specified on the application form.
+- A registration fee, as specified on the CMM application form.

 IPMA headquarters will review all applications to confirm eligibility .
 All applicants will be contacted and informed of their status as eligible or ineligible for the examination.
 Eligible applicants will be sent identification and admission documents which must be presented on examination day.